GennBe/ipcamgram/README.md

 # IpCamGram
-ipwebcam video upload to telegram
+ip webcam video upload to telegram and notifications in telegram bot